Chapter 18:

 *ROAR*

 ‘He will.
 Eventually.’
-Mede looked deep in thought.
-I felt a wave of stronger warmth covering me as he spoke.
-As if reassuring me.
-And it did.
+Mede’s voice softened.
+I felt a wave of stronger warmth covering me as he spoke, as if reassuring me.
+And it worked.
 I felt it in my soul.
-Mede is a good person after all.
+Mede was a good person after all.

 ‘You are not to stay within the same vicinity as him when this dragon form comes to a decline.’